 This plurality of rhythms, formats, genres and relations constitute the intersection that Paul B. Preciado tells us about and which rests on fusions that never stop being revealed by nature, as is the example of António Poppe and La Família Gitana’s project (where the poetry of Davi Kopenawa, and the Yanomami joins that of Camões); or in the new forms of experimentation with tradition that Tânia Carvalho and Matthieu Ehrlacher create, together with the Folklore group Casa do Minho em Lisboa.
 The crossings and the transcendence of segmentations and categorisations, in an appreciation of a community of difference, is grounded on the politics of care that raises other large questions, such as migrations and the reasons behind them, such as in “Brasa” by Tiago Cadete; the feminine and its historical condition, which Anne Imhof explores in “Untitled (Wave)”; and the visual and sound futurologies that Jonathan Saldanha gives life to in the vegetable space, similarly to Capicua with Tiago Barbosa, presenting “A Tralha” (“Junk”) in a natural space.

-I propose, in this edition of BoCA, a programme that combines different rhythms of projects and of relationships with artists and institutions, leaning into a transition of processes of production and creation, integrated, plural and sustainable, such as: short-term projects that reinforce the artistic and ethical commitment to artists and structures of production, creations that elongate themselves over time and space in a bigger commitment, as opposed to the short ephemerality of the theatrical and performative spheres (Grada Kilomba, Miles Greenberg, Mónica Calle), sustainable, long-term relationships with artists and projects (Gus Van Sant, Grada Kilomba, Odete and Miles Greenberg are the Resident Artists in 2021-2022), a deepening of reflection and long-term processes that combine performativity, visuality, activism and neuroscience (Tania Bruguera and Jonathan Uliel Saldanha, highlighting the partnership with the Champalimaud Foundation in artistic residences with neuroscientists with a duration of 2 to 3 years), a focus on the direct relation and representation of local communities, artistic, associative and from diverse sectors, whose active involvement is essential to the creative development of projects (LasTesis, Grada Kilomba, Musa paradisiaca, Miles Greenberg, Gus Van Sant, project Defense of Nature), as well as begin an inter-relational ecosystem with art, sustainability and science through the project Defense of Nature, developed for 10 years and calling upon artists and populations from diverse geographies, institutional and academic partnerships (Liga para a Protecção da Natureza, Centro de Ecologia Aplicada do ISA, CENSE in FCT/Nova, Universidade do Algarve, and the city councils of Lisbon, Almada and Faro).
+I propose, in this edition of BoCA, a programme that combines different rhythms of projects and of relationships with artists and institutions, leaning into a transition of processes of production and creation, integrated, plural and sustainable, such as: short-term projects that reinforce the artistic and ethical commitment to artists and structures of production, creations that elongate themselves over time and space in a bigger commitment, as opposed to the short ephemerality of the theatrical and performative spheres (Grada Kilomba, Miles Greenberg, Mónica Calle), sustainable, long-term relationships with artists and projects (Gus Van Sant, Grada Kilomba, Odete and Miles Greenberg are the Resident Artists in 2021-2022), a deepening of reflection and long-term processes that combine performativity, visuality, activism and neuroscience (Tania Bruguera and Jonathan Uliel Saldanha, highlighting the partnership with the Champalimaud Foundation in artistic residences with neuroscientists with a duration of 2 to 3 years), a focus on the direct relation and representation of local communities, artistic, associative and from diverse sectors, whose active involvement is essential to the creative development of projects (LasTesis, Grada Kilomba, Musa paradisiaca, Miles Greenberg, Gus Van Sant), as well as begin an inter-relational ecosystem with art, sustainability and science through the project Defense of Nature, developed for 10 years and calling upon artists and populations from diverse geographies, institutional and academic partnerships (Liga para a Protecção da Natureza, Centro de Ecologia Aplicada do ISA, CENSE in FCT/Nova, Algarve University and the city councils of Lisbon, Almada and Faro).

 Prove You Are Human.